Daniel J. Frey

 73 million people agreed that white privilege trumps the American ideal of equality.

-73 million people agree that immigrants, black and brown people, women, gays, liberals are not welcome in their vision of what America is supposed to be.
+73 million people agree that immigrants, black and brown people, women, gays, and liberals are not welcome in their vision of what America is supposed to be.

 To be blind.